633 FW 1

 (4) 18 U.S.C.
 1913, Lobbying with Appropriated Moneys; and

-1.11 Do Friends members need to sign Volunteer Services Agreements?
-Individual Friends members who work in an official Service volunteer capacity (see section 1.12) must complete a Volunteer Services Agreement (OF 301A).
-The Volunteer Services Agreement covers the individual volunteer for tort claims under the Federal Tort Claims provisions (28 U.S.C.
+1.11 Do Friends members need to sign Volunteer Service Agreements?
+Individual Friends members who work in an official Service volunteer capacity (see section 1.12) must complete a Volunteer Service Agreement (OF 301A).
+The Volunteer Service Agreement covers the individual volunteer for tort claims under the Federal Tort Claims Act provisions (28 U.S.C.
 2671) and for injuries under the Federal Employees Compensation Act (5 U.S.C.
 81).
-There are several elements to a Volunteer Services Agreement that require careful attention (also see 150 FW 1-3, Volunteer Services Program):
+There are several elements to a Volunteer Service Agreement that require careful attention (also see 150 FW 1-3, Volunteer Services Program):

 B. It is the responsibility of Service employees to ensure that the scope of the volunteer services (duties) the volunteer will perform are accurately described in the “description of service to be performed” section of the agreement.
 Failure to complete this section of the agreement with the appropriate amount of detail could result in legal complications if there is a tort claim or injury.

-C. Agreements are effective for up to 1 year, and must be reviewed and modified annually and any time a change is made to the volunteer’s scope of work, including (but not limited to) the use of equipment, assignment locations, and physical activity requirements.
-Keeping the agreement up-to-date is important to ensure fair protection for tort claims and injuries, especially as the complexity of the volunteer assignment increases.
+C. Volunteer Service Agreements are effective for up to 1 year, and must be reviewed and modified annually and any time a change is made to the volunteer’s scope of work, including (but not limited to) the use of equipment, assignment locations, and physical activity requirements.
+Keeping the agreement up to date is important to ensure fair protection for tort claims and injuries, especially as the complexity of the volunteer assignment increases.

-A. Yes, Project Leaders should include Friends members’ and Friends employees’ (if the Friends employee is not paid by the Service) work contributions in their annual volunteer totals as long as they are performing official Service volunteer activities, on or off Service-managed property, under an approved Volunteer Services Agreement.
+A. Yes, Project Leaders should include Friends members’ and Friends employees’ work contributions in their annual volunteer totals only when they are performing official Service volunteer activities, on or off Service-managed property, under an approved Volunteer Service Agreement.
 Official Service volunteer activities may include, but are not limited to:

 (1) Leading Service environmental education programs and site tours;